mitoNGS/MToolBox_snakemake/doc/run-the-pipeline.rst

 - :code:`config.yaml`
 - :code:`cluster.yaml`

-Sounds a pain, huh?
-The good news is that they will help you in setting up and keeping track of your analyses very efficiently.
-Plus, the :code:`config.yaml` and :code:`cluster.yaml` files should work the way they are. **Please read the "Notes on configuration files" at the end of this section**.
+*Sounds a pain, huh?* The good news is that they will help you in setting up and keeping track of your analyses very efficiently.
+Plus, the :code:`config.yaml` and :code:`cluster.yaml` files should work the way they are, with little to no edit needed. **Please read the "Notes on configuration files" at the end of this section**.

 Let's see how to compile the configuration files in detail.